Table of contents

 The three boxes are accelerated on the smooth surfaces by the force PP. Determine the motion and contact forces between the boxes.

-From these three components, we formulate three kinetic equations as differential equations with the initial conditions stating that all three components have zero initial velocity and position.
+From these three subsystems, we formulate three kinetic equations as differential equations with the initial conditions stating that all three boxes have zero initial velocity and position.

 clear